Why Kitchen Remodeling Takes Time

 Perception versus reality

-If you live in the Washington, D.C. metro area, you probably have friends who have remodeled their kitchens.
+If you live in the Washington DC area, you probably have friends who have remodeled their kitchens.
 You’ve may have heard some of them say, “I thought it would be done by now.”

 There are three likely reasons for this complaint: